jasmin-palmer/jasmin-palmer.github.io/_pages/news/commencement2025.md

 related: true
 ---

-## PhinisheD!
+## 🎓PhinisheD!🎓

 🎓 I'm PhDone!
-PhinisheD! 🎓 Whichever you prefer. 😁
+PhinisheD! 😁

 On Sunday, I graduated from Stanford University with a PhD in Mechanical Engineering! 🤖